Murder of Georgann Hawkins: Lake Sammamish abductions

 On July 14, 1974, two young women disappeared approximately four hours apart from each other in broad daylight from Lake Sammamish State Park.
-The first was Janice Ann Ott, a married 23 year-old probation case worker at the King County Youth Service Center in Seattle.
+The first was Janice Ann Ott, a married 23-year-old probation case worker at the King County Youth Service Center in Seattle.
 While Ott was lying on the beach, she was approached by a handsome man wearing a white shirt, tennis shorts, and tennis shoes.
 The man had his arm in a sling, and picnickers nearby overhead bits of their exchanges.
 The man asked Ott for her assistance with putting his sailboat, that was located at his parents house in Issaquah, on his car.
 Janice had explained that she had her bike with her, and she did not want to leave it on the beach for fear it might get lost or stolen.
 The man assured her that there was room for it in the trunk of his car.
 Ott then said to the man "O.K., I'll help you."
 Ott was last seen walking away with the man wearing cutoff jeans, a white shirt tied in front, and a black bikini underneath.
 As they walked away, one witness overheard Ott say to the man, "Hi, I'm Jan", to which he responded, "I'm Ted".

 Four hours later, Denise Naslund, a 19-year-old computer programming student and office assistant, disappeared from the park.
 She was on the beach having a picnic, and was accompanied by her boyfriend, her dog, and another couple.
 Around 4:30 PM, she left the group with her dog to use the restroom and was last seen wearing cutoff shorts and a blue halter top; her sandals she left behind.
 Her dog later found its way back to Naslund's friends while they were searching for her.
 No witnesses are known to have observed Naslund conversing with or leaving Lake Sammammish in the company with a man with his arm in a sling.
 However, Naslund was well known for her tender-hearted nature and friendly personality, and she would have likely agreed to help any person in need (especially if he was injured or handicapped) without a second thought.

 After the disappearances of Ott and Naslund, several young women, between the ages of 15–26, came forward reporting to have been approached by the man named Ted with his arm in a sling.
 One of the witnesses stated that she went as far as going with him to his car, reporting it to be a "metallic brown" Volkswagen Bug.
 She said that she ended up not going with him because there was no sailboat on his car, to which he said to her: "Oh, I forgot to tell you.
 It's up at my folks' house—just a jump up the hill."
-She told Ted that she could not go because she was waiting for her husband to arrive at park.
+She told Ted that she could not go because she was waiting for her husband to arrive at the park.